-Authorize the Executive Director to extend the agreement with Uber for the Solano Express Guaranteed Ride program to June 30, 2026, for an amount not to exceed \$300,000.
+Forward a recommendation to the STA TAC and Board to authorize the Executive Director to extend the agreement with Uber for the Solano Express Guaranteed Ride program (under Guaranteed Ride Home) to June 30, 2026, for an amount not to exceed \$300,000.

-- A. Table of Rides, Costs, and Riders by Month and Year for the GR Program - B. Charts of Rides, Costs, and Riders by Month for the GR Program
+- A. Table of Rides, Costs, and Riders by Month and Year for the GR Program - B. Charts of Rides, Costs and Riders by Month for the GR Program